solana-labs/solana/docs/src/proposals/page-indexed-transactions.md

 #### Cost

 Since index accounts require caching and special handling in the runtime, they should incur higher costs for storage.
-Cost structure design is TBD.
+Cost structure design will be added later.

 #### Program controlled indexes